lunelson/penny/README.md

 ```
 ### options

+option object can be specified in one of the following places

+- under `penny` property in `package.json`
+- in a `.pennyrc` file in JSON or YAML format
+- in a `penny.config.js` JavaScript file as `module.exports` (NB this format must be used for any of the plugin configuration options).

+The following options are supported:

 - `browsers`: (see notes on declination of config file paths)
 - `include`: [same as jekyll option]
 - `exclude`: [same as jekyll option]